 IHSS Connect dropdown filter navigation structure

-Limited Supply: If your marketplace has a curated selection of sellers – think of an Etsy marketplace for handcrafted goods by a select group of artisans – you might initially outsource shipping and fulfilment to these approved sellers.
+If your marketplace has a curated selection of sellers – think of a marketplace for luxury goods offered by a select group of merchants – you might initially outsource shipping and fulfilment to these approved sellers.
 This allows you to focus on quality control and user experience.

 The key is to identify features that will have the highest impact on user experience and business goals.
 For example, features like social proof through reviews and ratings can significantly increase buyer confidence and conversion rates.
 Similarly, integrating a mobile-friendly interface is crucial in today’s mobile-first world.